joelvardy/notes.mx/README.md

 ## Install

-Setup config options in the `app/config` folder.
+Check out the `app/config` folder and modify the contained files.

 Ensure the `app/storage` folder is writable: